gmac/schema-stitching-handbook/stitching-directives-sdl/README.md

 - Use of the @key, @computed and @merge directives to specify type merging configuration.
 - Use of a custom executor that times out a request after a pre-specified limit.
 - Addition of custom queries/mutations on the gateway for listing/modifying the configured services.
-- Hot reloading of the gateway schema based on "push" input of service changes and "pull" input of service health.

 ## Setup